MIS 324 - Intermedidate Web Development Management Fall 2009

 Plagiarism: You are encouraged to work with other students in the class, but all work that you turn in for grading must be your own.
 Taking credit for another students work is plagiarism and is a violation of WWU academic policy.
 An unfortunate plague of cheating occurred in the Spring of 2002 that resulted in six students failing the course and being reported for academic dishonesty.
 Don't let this happen to you!
 Remember, all work that you turn in for grading must be your original work.
 Professor Sandvig has copies of every assignment ever turned in for this course and cheating is easy to detect.

-If you have any questions regarding cheating, plagiarism or WWU's Academic Policies see the Office of Student Life's Academic Dishonesty web page, Appendix D of the University Bulletin or talk with Professor Sandvig.
+If you have any questions regarding cheating, plagiarism or WWU's Academic Policies see Appendix D of the University Catalog or talk with Professor Sandvig.

-Students enrolled in MIS courses are eligible to receive free copies of Microsoft's development software.
-The complete developer software list available is quite extensive and includes Windows XP Professional, Windows Vista Business Edition, Visual Studio and SQL Server.
-None of these products are required for MIS 324.
+Students enrolled in MIS courses may download free copies of Microsoft's developer software.
+The complete developer software list available is quite extensive and includes Windows OS, Office, Visual Studio, Expression Studio and SQL Server.
+None of these products are required for MIS 314.

-Some of these tools are very large (several CDs).
-Before obtaining the software it would wise to compare your computer's free disk space to the recommend system requirements for the software (Amazon.com lists the system requirements for the products).
+Some of these tools are very large.
+Before downloading the software it would wise to compare your computer's free disk space to the recommend system requirements for the software (Amazon.com lists the system requirements for the products).

-To be eligible for the free software you must be currently enrolled in a MIS course.
+You must be currently enrolled in a MIS course to be eligible for the free software.
 You will not be eligible after the quarter ends unless you are enrolled in another MIS course.
-This offer is available through Microsoft's MSDN Academic Alliance program.
+This offer is available through Microsoft's DreamSpark program.

 Assessment of Student Performance